nsg-ethz/p4-learning/exercises/03-L2_Flooding/README.md

     sudo tcpdump -enn -i <interface_name>
     ```

-3. Send a single ping between h1 and h2:
+3. Send a single ping between h1 and h2.
+Alternatively if you can use the `send_broadcast.py` script to send broadcast
+packets from any host, remember to access the namespace before sending packets:

    ```bash
    *** Starting CLI: